how do I build a deeper bond with my dog?

 Having seen countless techniques, theories and approaches to dog training, I found they were limited in their effectiveness and not taken seriously enough or far too heavy-handed.
 There's a better way, a steadier way to train in which we earn our dog's respect but not at the cost of their affection, not at the cost of their spirit.
 Training should serve as a bonding activity in which we define our relationship through a healthy and balanced level of respect, trust, love, and boundaries.

 Welcome to Steady Hand Dog Training, a family business in the business of savings dogs and teaching their families how to become their advocate, their leader, their protector.
 Give us a call and we would love to show you how.

-Each year approximately 670,000 dogs are euthanized.
+In 2020, approximately 1.4 million dogs were euthanized.
 We believe that the majority of those dogs could have been saved by addressing their behavioral issues through professional training.

 Our mission is to educate our community about professional dog training and dog language to keep dogs out of shelters and from being euthanized.

 OWNER & MASTER TRAINER